Hi, I’m Brooke!

 I grew up in ramshackle apartments all over southern California, but I consider Huntington Beach to be my hometown.
 My home life wasn’t always the easiest and I spent most of my free time at the library.
 I read books by Beverly Cleary and Roald Dahl in every nook and cranny of the Huntington Beach Public Library.

 While I was in college studying literature and history, I got a job running the children’s department at the local Barnes and Noble.
 I loved everything about being a bookseller, but a couple years later found something I loved even more: working in an elementary school library.
-Between checking out books and reading to classes, I had the incredible fortune to meet some of my very favorite children’s authors and illustrators, including Mac Barnett, Jory John, Jon Klassen, Margaret Peterson Haddix, Jon Scieszka, and Peter Brown.
+Between checking out books and reading to classes, I had the incredible fortune to meet some of my very favorite children’s authors and illustrators.

 These days, I live in Madison, Wisconsin with my husband and young daughter.
 I’ve always read a lot of children’s books, but having a toddler really kicks it up a notch.
 No matter how much you like Sandra Boynton, you’re probably not going to read Little Pookie sixteen times in a row unless a very angry two-year-old demands it.
 Somewhere between the eleventh and fifty-seventh reading of Barnyard Dance, I realized that I wanted to make children’s books, too.